Wolverine971/9takes/src/blog/enneagram/enneagram-type-1.md

 <h2>Enneagram 1 Description</h2>

-Individuals with the Enneagram Type 1 are known for their strong sense of right and wrong, and their desire to improve themselves and the world around them.
-They are often deeply committed to making the world a better place, and they may become involved in causes and organizations that align with their values.They are driven by a sense of duty and responsibility, and they have high standards for themselves and others.
-Perfectionists are often highly organized and efficient, and they strive for excellence in all areas of their life.
+Individuals with the Enneagram Type 1 are known for their strong sense of right and wrong and their desire to improve themselves and the world around them.
+They are often deeply committed to making the world a better place and may become involved in causes and organizations that align with their values.
+A sense of duty and responsibility drives them, and they have high standards for themselves and others.
+Perfectionists are often highly organized and efficient, striving for excellence.

 Another key trait of the Enneagram Type 1 is their desire for control and order.
-Perfectionists are often highly organized and efficient, and they strive for excellence in all areas of their life.
-They may have difficulty relaxing and letting go of control, and they may struggle with feelings of guilt and inadequacy when things do not go according to plan.
+Perfectionists are often highly organized and efficient, striving for excellence.
+They may have difficulty relaxing and letting go of control and struggle with guilt and inadequacy when things do not go according to plan.

 If you are a Type 1 personality, you may recognize these core characteristics:

 - You have high standards for yourself and others
 - You are detail-oriented and strive for perfection in all areas of life
 - You have a strong sense of ethics and moral values
-- You are organized, structured, and have a clear sense of right and wrong
+- You are organized and structured and have a clear sense of right and wrong
 - You are often hard on yourself and struggle with self-criticism
 - You can be critical of others if they don't meet your expectations